Stone Skipping Black Holes in Ultralight Dark Matter Solitons: Eigenmode Decomposition

 where $c_{n\ell m}(t)$ are complex, time-dependent coefficients and $M_{\rm tot}=Nm$ is the total soliton mass.
 The ground state $\ket{0,0,0}$ corresponds to the soliton itself.
-In the small-perturber regime (which applies here with black hole masses at the few-percent level) the ULDM field is a combination of the ground state and a small number admixture of excited modes.
+In the small-perturber regime (which applies here with black hole masses at the few-percent level) the ULDM field is a combination of the ground state and an admixture of excited modes whose amplitudes are much smaller than the ground state contribution.

 States with $\ell>0$ are aspherical, while those with $\ell=0$ and $n\neq 0$ are purely radial.
 In analogy with multipole terminology, we further define, for each $n$,